connorjburton/node-cron-tab-parser/README.md

 # Notes

 1. There was nothing in the spec to dictate what should happen if an invalid `CronTab` is passed, however I didn't think exiting the process is suitable.
-My opinion is this tool is something a SysAdmin may use to check when a `CronTab` will next run, and I don't think exiting the process because one isn't syntatically incorrect is helpful.
+My opinion is this tool is something a SysAdmin may use to check when a `CronTab` will next run, and I don't think exiting the process because one isn't syntactically correct is helpful.
 2. The design was to keep everything as de-coupled as possible.
 Dependency injection would be an option if we were to add an outputter.
 3. 100% code coverage, run `npm install && npm run test`